 - Unfolding newspapers

 We will also allow students to organize offsite fundraisers or supply drives for our animals and apply those hours toward their project.

 All of our volunteers at the shelter must be at least 16 years of age.
-If you would like to discuss doing short-term volunteer hours for school, please contact our Volunteer Coordinator using the form below.
+If you would like to discuss doing short-term volunteer hours for school, please contact our Volunteer Coordinator.
 Keep in mind that only approved applicants are contacted.
 DON’T DELAY!
 We have very few of these opportunities throughout the year, and they fill up quickly.
 VHS reserves the right to turn away help at any time and volunteer hours for classes are not guaranteed.

 Businesses & Groups

 If your company, fraternity/sorority, or other group would like to volunteer together, we can usually accommodate requests made at least 1 month in advance.
 Our group volunteer opportunities are limited to 25 people at once.